CatalogueOfLife/general/docs/ASSEMBLY.md

  - generate dataset import statistics: number of names by status, rank, issues etc. enabling time series for historic imports.
 Track [diffs of all names](https://github.com/Sp2000/colplus-backend/issues/138)  between versions

+## Taxonomic Editor
+It is proposed to implement a basic taxonomic editor that allows a community of users to manage a dataset in the Clearinghouse.
+This editor can therefore also be used to manage the names index and apply final changes to the CoL before it is released.

+The editor is meant to be basic and should leave all decisions, restrictions and checks to the users at this stage.
+Manipulation of names, their relations, taxa & synonyms, vernacular names and distributions will be possible.
+To get started data archives can be uploaded.
+For subsequent bulk uploads datasets can be merged.
+This allows a user to upload data into a new dataset, review it, apply small fixes or remove unused parts and finally merge it into his main dataset.

+Initially data is not expected to be versioned.

 # Assembly of the Scrutinized Catalogue
 All data passes a number of steps before it ends up in the public Catalogue of Life (sCat):